SergioPeralta22/MV-react-redux-bp/README.md

 # 📖 Bookstore<a name="about-project"></a>

-Bookstore is a project that is part of the Microverse curriculum in React section.
+RRBP is a project that is part of the Microverse curriculum in React section.
 It is a simple website.

 ## 🛠 Built With <a name="built-with"></a>